saper-2/rpi-5inch-hdmi-touchscreen-driver/README.md

 0000058: aa01 0a7c 07bb bb00 0000 0000 0000 0000 0000 0000 0000  ...|..................
 000006e: aa00 0000 0000 bb00 0000 0000 0000 0000 0000 0000 0000  ......................
 ```
 Now I have a nicely aligned each frame start at first byte (first column), and each frame fit exactly one line.
-So I have touch panel that raport a touch with 22 bytes...
+So I have touch panel that report a touch with 22 bytes...

 # 3. Install tslib
-*Don't install tslib from raspberry pi repositories* this version is older than dinosaurs.
+_Don't install tslib from raspberry pi repositories_ this version is older than dinosaurs.
 You have to build one yourself.
 Without rambling:
 ```
 pi@raspiv2 ~ $ mkdir tslib